Australian Skills Classification

 Skills clusters show clusters of similar specialist tasks.
 These tasks are broadly transferable – if you can do one task in the cluster, you can likely do the others.

-While these tasks are broadly transferable, this should not be taken as a measure of overall similarity or direct transferability between the occupations that utilise these skills.
+While these tasks are broadly transferable, this should not be taken as a measure of overall similarity or direct transferability between occupations that utilise these skills.
+Further, skills clusters do not take into account qualifications, registration or licencing required to undertake certain tasks.

 We are committed to continuous improvement based on stakeholder feedback.
 If you would like to contact the NSC directly about the Australian Skills Classification, or have additional questions about the methodology, licensing or usage, you can email firstname.lastname@example.org.